-No player on a Major League Baseball (MLB) Team carries more weight on their shoulders than the pitcher.
+No player on a Major League Baseball (MLB) team carries more weight on their shoulders than the pitcher.
 They’re front and center, both on the field and on the broadcast at home.
 Every run the opposing team scores ultimately starts with them and their ability to prevent hits and strike players out.

 So, who are the best pitchers in the MLB right now?
 Here’s a breakdown on who’s at the top of the pitching charts right now, plus a quick primer on some of the most important statistics used to determine pitching performance.